What are Kansas state income tax and unemployment insurance rates in 2026?

 | 2029+ | Indexed | 35% then 40% from 2032 | HB 2570 |

-Under the HB 2570 restructured schedules, experienced employer rates range from 0.0% to 7.60%.
+Under the HB 2570 restructured schedules, experienced employer rates range from 0.0% to 6.95% on the 2026 schedule in effect (HB2570 Schedule C).
 The most positively rated employers can now reach a 0% rate, a floor unavailable under the old structure.
-New non-construction employers are assigned approximately 2.7%.
-New construction-industry employers face a higher rate (approximately 5.55%), reflecting the historically higher claims patterns in that sector.
+New non-construction employers are assigned 1.75%.
+New construction-industry employers are assigned 5.55%, reflecting the historically higher claims patterns in that sector.

 Rates are experience-based: the ratio of unemployment benefits charged to your account versus your taxable wages reported.
 A clean claims history moves you down the schedule.
 The Kansas Department of Labor mails rate notices annually.

 Federal FUTA applies separately: 6.0% on the first $7,000 of wages per employee, reduced to an effective 0.6% for Kansas employers who pay state UI on time (the standard 5.4% FUTA credit).
 That's a maximum of $42 per employee per year in federal unemployment tax.
+See IRS Topic 759 on FUTA for full details.
 Kansas's continued good standing means the credit holds.

 Kansas has no state disability insurance (SDI) and no state paid family leave (PFL) programme.
 That keeps the statutory employer cost below states like California or New York.
 Kansas income tax withholding is an employee-side cost: you administer it, you don't pay it as an employer contribution.